KavitaGitCode/PreplaceJS/JS-Interview-Questions.md

 hi(); // calling the function
 ```

-**Advantage**: data encapsuliation and data privacy...They allow you to attach variables to an execution context...variable is state that you can use later.
+**Advantage**: data encapsuliation and data privacy...They allow you to attach variables to an execution context...maintain variable state that you can use later.Useful for currying and callback func.
-**Disadvantage**: vairblae declare inside the closure are not grabage collected. so  its affect script performance both in terms of processing speed and memory consumption will slow down your application.
+**Disadvantage**: variable declare inside the closure are not grabage collected. so  its affect script performance both in terms of processing speed and memory consumption will slow down your application.
 Short cut : MC and PS: slow down you applicaton perfomance

 # setTimeout with Closure